tastybento/ASkyBlock-Bugs-N-Features/README.md

 This repository is for handling issues related to ASkyBlock or AcidIsland.

 ## WARNING
-If you post abusive comments your account blocked!
+If you post abusive comments your account will be blocked!
 Be polite and remember that this is a volunteer-driven project.

 ## Bug reports
 Create an issue to submit a bug report.
 Before you do, check the other issues - maybe it was already submitted.